Perron similarities and the nonnegative inverse eigenvalue problem: Geometrical representation of the spectra of 4-by-4 matrices

 Furthermore, if $S$ is ideal and $x \in \mathcal{P}_r(S)$, then there are nonnegative scalars $\gamma_1$, $\gamma_2$, $\gamma_3$, and $\gamma_4$ such that $\sum_{i=1}^4 \gamma_i = 1$ and

 Consequently,

 and

 When $n=4$, the K-arcs in the upper-half region are: \begin{itemize} \item $K_4(0,1)$ (Type 0); \item $K_4(1/4, 1/3)$ (Type I); and \item $K_4(1/3,1/2)$ (Type II). \end{itemize} However, it is known that $K_4(1/3,1/2) = \overline{K_4^2(1/4, 1/3)}$ \cite[Remark 5.3]{mnp2024}.
 As mentioned earlier, the Type 0 arc is subsumed in the Type I arc.
 Thus, it suffices to consider Perron similarities of realizing matrices corresponding to the arc $K_4(1/4, 1/3)$.
+Figure \ref{fig:dft4} depicts the projected spectratope corresponding to $F_4$.

-Figure \ref{fig:subs} contains spectra derived from the projected spectratopes of these Peron similarities.
+Figure \ref{fig:sub1} contains spectra derived from the projected spectratopes of these Peron similarities.
 Notice that Figure \ref{fig:sub2} matches the Karpelevich region when $n=4$.

 If $S = \in \mathsf{GL}_4(\mathbb{C}),$ then $\mathcal{P}(S) = [0,1] \times \mathcal{P}_r(F_3)$ by \thref{cartprodFn}.
 Figure \ref{fig:specfinal} adds the projected spectratope of $S$.

 Notice that the missing region, which is small relative to the entire region, contains spectra such that $-1 \leqslant \lambda \leqslant 0$, $0 \leqslant \alpha \leqslant 1$, and $-1 \leqslant \omega \leqslant 0$.